-Shellfish such as crab, crayfish and prawns pair beautifully with a sparkling white wine, a Semillon or a Riesling.
-A wooded chardonnay might work well with crayfish, Atlantic salmon or a creamy fish dish and a crisp white such as a Semillon-Sauvignon Blanc or sparkling wine is likely to be the perfect accompaniment to a summer seafood platter that might include oysters and deep fried fish.
-Wines such as Sauvignon Blanc or a dry Riesling clean out the flavour of salt and balance the rich ocean flavours of oysters.
+Seafood is frequently matched with white wines.
+Shellfish such as crab, crayfish and prawns pair beautifully with a sparkling white wine, a semillon or a riesling.
+A wooded chardonnay might work well with crayfish, Atlantic salmon or a creamy fish dish and a crisp white such as a semillon-sauvignon blanc.
+Sparkling wine is likely to be the perfect accompaniment to a summer seafood platter that might include oysters and deep fried fish.
+Wines such as sauvignon blanc or a dry riesling clean out the flavour of salt and balance the rich ocean flavours of oysters.
 Don’t rule out red wines completely either when it comes to seafood.
-A dish with a tomato and caper based sauce or a soupy tomato dish such as chilli mussels for example might be beautifully matched to enjoy with a Sangiovese, Grenache or Temperanillo.
+A dish with a tomato and caper based sauce or a soupy tomato dish such as chilli mussels for example might be beautifully matched to enjoy with a sangiovese, grenache or temperanillo.

 Shiraz is the ideal choice if you are planning to slow cook some lamb shanks in red wine.
 Just add plenty of fresh herbs during cooking, such as garlic and thyme, and you will have created a party for your tastebuds.
 Cured or smoked red meats might also go beautifully with a sweet white wine such as Chenin Blanc when served as an appetiser or on a platter alongside cheese and a sweet fortified like port after dinner.

-Poultry dishes such as a roast chicken will go well with a wooded white, such as one of Margaret River’s famous buttery chardonnays, however chicken and turkey can also be served with a light red wine, depending on the sauce you serve it with and the age of the chicken.
-As soon as you add tomato to a dish, you can start working with red wines and there is plenty of wiggle room when it comes to what will taste good with poultry so don’t be afraid to experiment.
-A white wine added to a tomato sauce while cooking creates a beautiful flavour that is easily accompanied with a glass of white with dinner (and during cooking if that enhances your culinary abilities).
+Poultry dishes such as a roast chicken will go well with a wooded white, such as one of Margaret River’s famous buttery chardonnays, however chicken and turkey can also be served with a light red wine, depending on the sauce you serve it with and the age of the chicken, with older, more gamey meats being more suited to light table reds.
+Tomato-based dishes pair well with both red and white wines and there is plenty of wiggle room when it comes to what will taste good with poultry so don’t be afraid to experiment.
+A white wine added to a tomato sauce while cooking creates a beautiful flavour that is easily accompanied with a glass of white with dinner.

-Vegetable dishes such as roasted root vegies will go well with a light red or a rich white wine such as Chardonnay or Viognier, while green vegetables will be more suited to a lighter white wine or a sparkling.
-Mushrooms will lean towards a red wine as do dishes like Eggplant Parmigianino, however if you add a little soft cheese to the centre, a rich white wine might be just the trick.
+Vegetable dishes such as roasted root veggies go well with a light red or a rich white wine such as Chardonnay or Viognier, while green vegetables are more suited to a lighter white wine or a sparkling.
+Mushrooms lean towards red wine as do dishes like eggplant parmigiana, however if you add soft cheese for example, a rich white wine might be even better.

-Whatever you try and wherever your food and wine journey takes you, just remember that if you are enjoying it, then it’s awesome.
-You might hear that a chocolaty dessert won’t go well with a dry red but you might also find that a dark chocolate, which is more bitter than sweet in flavour, will be the perfect ending to your meal.
-If you fancy it, try it – its not like the wine pairing police are going to knock on your door anytime soon, plus you might discover a new combination that keeps your palette excited and interested so who can argue with that?
+There are no rules, so f you fancy it, try it – its not like the wine pairing police are going to knock on your door anytime soon, plus you might discover a new combination that you love and who can argue with that?
 Food and wine choices are personal and change over time.
 Your mission is to find what you like through experimentation.
-Personally, I think that any wine shared with loved ones and friends, served with local, seasonal produce is a winner.
-Good company and fresh ingredients paired with a wine made by a passionate winemaker works for me every time.
+Personally, I think that good company and fresh ingredients paired with a wine made by a passionate winemaker works for me every time.